DigiScore/digiscore.github.io/_posts/2023-03-23-interview_Konstantina.md

 ### **Future Projects**
 She is currently looking into implementing animated graphical scores into the VR environment, maybe also with musicians who would be playing in the VR space.
 She finds that animation as a medium is very powerful and popular with younger generations.
 She is still questioning where VR will land in the future, how we can use the medium as a window for new opportunities, how you can experiment with new things, and where you can do things that normally you would not be able to.
 The pandemic showed us that we can do a lot of things online and create new user experiences.
 Now it’s the question of extending this knowledge into musical activities that can also happen live.
 Konstantina finds that there are limitations because it still takes a lot of work to achieve something good in VR.
 However, with time, she thinks the technology part of VR will become lighter, more mobile and more affordable, thus VR could become a bigger part of our creative activities.
-She would love to see more mixing of technologies for concerts for example between virtual, mediatized and acoustic music.
+She would love to see more mixing of technologies for concerts for example between virtual, mediatized and acoustic.

 <figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper">
-<div class="nv-iframe-embed"><iframe loading="lazy" title="Interview with Konstantina Orlandatou" width="100%" height="100%" src="https://www.youtube.com/watch?v=orAS-CfyB8g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="nv-iframe-embed"><iframe loading="lazy" title="Interview with Konstantina Orlandatou" width="100%" height="100%" src="https://www.youtube.com/embed/orAS-CfyB8g?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 </div></figure>